Frequently Asked Questions

 A: If you are trying to cancel PO lines from a Purchase Order and the system won’t allow the entry, Accounts Payable has probably associated a voucher with the PO line and the line should not be canceled.
 The amount can be reduced to equal the amount already paid or the entire PO can be canceled from PO Workbench to completely close the order and reverse all outstanding encumbrances.
 The 0PO003 and 0PO003B queries can be used to determine if vouchers have been processed against the PO line.

-Q: An invoice has arrived from a vendor but the price is different than the Purchase Order.
+Q: An invoice has arrived from a vendor, but the price is different than the Purchase Order.
 The new price does falls within the PO tolerances set up in the system.
-What do I need to do in order to pay this invoice?
+What do I need to do to pay this invoice?

 - If not within tolerance or if the agency wishes to keep the PO and vouchered amounts totally in sync, a Change Order may be done to the purchase order line before a voucher has been processed by Accounts Payable.
 Once the changes have been made to the PO and it is re-edited, approved, budget checked, and dispatched; accounts payable can then copy the PO Voucher from the PO for the correct amounts.